QualityPuppet/Obsidian/Allie/Reincarnations.md

 [^12]: This time they weren't embedded in Ana's conscious, though the fourth and current incarnation still has incarnations 1 through 3 of Allie's buried in there somewhere

 [^13]: If she'd simply asked someone to leave, they probably would have let her by arranging her wife's work trips in a way that she could accompany and explore, but at this point she's probably got about a minimum of a couple year's trust to build back up for that after her disappearing stunt

+[^14]: Ana's Stuff

+[^15]: Predictably, she is not taking Allie's month long absence well.

+[^16]: Note: aides who get paid overtime for picking up her admin work

+[^17]: Said maid is particularly concerned when engaging in any physical interaction with Allie, and avoids things like hugs.
+	Luckily for her, that is fine with Allie.

+[^18]: To her, if she can be visible in the eyes of the people, she can allow Allie to exist behind closed doors, in the shadows, meaning her dear wife can be relieved of that pressure to work on civic projects that help the people.
+	In that way, she must be the face of her house, for Allie to be allowed to be the brains.